jpodwys/cache-service/README.md

 * err: type: object
 * response: type: string or object

+## .mget(keys, callback (err, response))

+Retrieve the values belonging to a series of keys.
+If a key is not found, it will not be in `response`.

+* keys: type: an array of strings
+* callback: type: function
+* err: type: object
+* response: type: object, example: {key: 'value', key2: 'value2'...}

 ## .set(key, value [, expiraiton, callback])

 Set a value by a given key.